hdorgeval/testcafe-starter/domains/testcafe-sample-page/README.md

 # TestCafe Sample Page Domain

-This folder is, by convention, the place for all step definition files related to the TestCafe Sample Page.
+This folder is, by convention, the place for all files related to the TestCafe Sample Page application.

-By convention, step definition files are organized in the following way:
+By convention files are organized in the following way:

 * the `models` folder contains the definition for all the page/view/data models you want to use at runtime;
 * the `selectors` folder contains the definitions for all TestCafe Selectors you will need at runtime;
 * the `steps` folder contains the implementation of each steps;
-* the `index.ts` file gathers all items exposed by the domain.
+* the `index.ts` file gathers all items exposed by the domain and needed inside the TestCafe feature files.

 ## Creating a new step

 Let's say you want to create a step-definition file for the sentence `When I do something specific`.

   * Create a new empty file in the `steps` folder and name it `i-do-something-specific.ts`.
   * Consider using the kebab-case naming convention in order to quickly find the implementation associated to the step through the Command Palette: